vincemansel/ios-trello/README.md

 ## Roadmap/Implementation Status

+The Trello API (Beta) is functional with on-going development and is fairly complete (as far as I know).
+This is the map/status for ios-trello.

 * 1.0 - *Basic* read-only API, create board, edit board description, create list, create card
 * 1.1 - support additional read-only methods (i.e. all GET methods)
 * 2.0 - support additional, create, update and delete